wkhere/stackless/Doc/using/cmdline.rst

    See also :envvar:`PYTHONUNBUFFERED`.

-..
-XXX should the -U option be documented?

 .. cmdoption:: -v

    Print a message each time a module is initialized, showing the place (filename or built-in module) from which it is loaded.
 When given twice (:option:`-vv`), print a message for each file that is checked for when